linode/apl-core/README.md

   --set cluster.provider=$PROVIDER # use azure, aws, google or custom (for any other K8s)
 ```

-When the installer job (in the default namespace) has finished, copy the URL and the generated password from the bottom of the logs, sign in to the console and then activate Drone.
+When the installer job (in the default namespace) has finished, copy the URL and the generated password from the bottom of the logs, sign in to the console with the provided URL, username and password, and then activate Drone.

 ## 🎉 Otomi Features